abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![The singleton set of red balls](singleton.svg)

-Like we said above, sets are all about for summarising *several* elements into one.
+Like we said above, sets are all about for summarizing *several* elements into one.
 Still, sets that contain just one element are perfectly valid.
 Simply, there are things which are one of a kind.
 Furthermore, if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item.
 Or to take a real-life example, the set of queens of England is a singleton set.
 The set of books written by the American writer Harper Lee and published during her lifetime is a singleton set - she has published just one novel.

 The Empty set
 ---